Advertiser Disclosure

 Portland International Airport Concourse C. Image Credit: Portland International Airport

 Concourse C is the largest concourse, with 18 gates numbered C5 to C13 and C15 to C23.
-The south security checkpoint provides the only access to Concourse C while renovations take place to the concourse connector.

-Concourse C has a good selection of shops and restaurants, including a food court located between gates C7 and C9.
-Moving walkways run most of the length of the concourse, and there’s an Alaska Lounge across from gate C5.
+Concourse C has a good selection of shops and restaurants, including a food court between gates C7 and C9.
+Moving walkways run most of the length of the concourse, and there’s an additional Alaska Lounge across from gate C5.

 Concourse D